 Before posting a job competition on Taleo, a manager should refer to the

-Advertising and Recruitment Guide.
+Recruitment and Advertising Guide.
 This guide details items to consider when developing a recruitment plan and options to advertise the competition.

 Depending on the employment type, there are different posting requirements, in terms of the length of the posting and where an advertisement needs to be posted.
 Refer to Posting Requirements for details.